Kiosk software: Operating systems

-Kiosk software is available for most all operating systems: Windows, ChromeOS, Android, iOS, Linux, etc.
+Kiosk software is available for most all operating systems: Android, iOS, ChromeOS, Linux, Windows, etc.

 Browsers

 It also can be found to support various browsers, most commonly Internet Explorer, Safari, Firefox and Google Chrome.

 Alternatives

 Kiosk software is also an option for projects that may not even be using kiosk hardware.
-Windows PCs and Chrome Devices can be configured to run in “kiosk mode” which prevents users from accessing certain system functions.
+Windows PCs and Chrome devices can be configured to run in “kiosk mode” which prevents users from accessing certain system functions.

 For Windows, this may not be appropriate for all uses, since running in kiosk mode may not give deployers the amount of control they need for their final end product configuration.
 Kiosk system software can be used to secure the kiosk or PC instead.
 For those running a Windows OS, an alternative to kiosk software is Group Policy, which serves to restrict user access to certain areas of the operating system, though not without its own drawbacks and security issues.